madihp/Factorial/README.md

-# Factorial
+# Factorial Calculator
-An application that can calculate factorial of numbers
+An application that can calculate factorial of numbers.